ayelsew/crypto-data-store/README.md

 ## Change log NPM

+ - 1.0.6 Fix types and better eslint
+    Now methods like `.read(key: string)` can show properties of schema without pass generic type.
+    For developers, eslint config was updated for better lint code typescript
  - 1.0.6 Overwrite optional
     Now, if you have a file with data, on write it, the data object will be merged.
 Except if you went to overwrite data, so you should set `overwrite: true` when instancing class DataStore.
  - 1.0.5 Support to add secret on instance DataStore class